 Looking for tips and tricks on how to win matches in Bloodhunt?
-Now released in Early Access, this fascinating Battle Royale set in the world of Vampire: The Masquerade adds a vampiric spin to the traditional last-player-standing formula, with otherworldly powers, feeding on mortals, and maintaining the masquerade all playing their part to separate the winners from the losers.
+Now released in its full Version 1.0 glory on both Steam and PlayStation 5, this fascinating Battle Royale set in the world of Vampire: The Masquerade adds a vampiric spin to the traditional last-player-standing formula, with otherworldly powers, feeding on mortals, and maintaining the masquerade all playing their part to separate the winners from the losers.

 In this beginner's guide to Bloodhunt, you'll find a set of practical and powerful tips and tricks that will help you immediately start surviving for longer, and racking up kills and wins like never before.
 Covering everything from loadouts to spawn points, from movement to mortal blood types, this guide will set you on the path towards victory.

 Here are our top Bloodhunt tips and tricks:

 - Learn one starting spot well to begin with

 - Pick an archetype to match your playstyle

 - Make use of the game's verticality